 - general everyday utility use

-If your laundry is compact, built into a hallway cupboard, or doubling as a cleaner secondary utility area rather than a full mudroom-style zone, a sink can feel more proportionate.
+If your laundry is compact, built into a hallway cupboard, or doubling as a cleaner secondary utility area rather than a full mudroom-style zone, a sink can feel much more proportionate.

 A laundry trough starts to win when the laundry has to deal with bigger, messier or wetter jobs on a regular basis.